kingdom-one/grow-together-conference/readme.md

 # Overview

 A landing page for the **Growing Together** conference in 2024.
 Built with Bootstrap and Parcel.

 # Changelog

+## v1.0

+-   First build completed.

+### Known issues

+-   Missing Real Button Links

 ## v0.1

 -   init project
 -   update bootstrap variables and add Accordion.
 -   hollow out k1 site assets (`styles` folder, mostly).

 ### Still to do:

 -   add assets from xd to repo
 -   prep CI/CD to netlify